jum/caddy-docker-proxy-redis/README.md

 build both AMD64 and ARM64 versions of each of my containers as my linux systems use both of these architectures.

-There are currently three branches in this repository, and they are slightly different in the way they are using caddy:
+There are currently two branches in this repository, and they are slightly different in the way they are using caddy:

 * The master branch tracks the release versions of caddy and is supposed